Strategies that work

 - Be prepared: Before you apply, take our Eligibility Quiz, read these instructions, and review our step-by-guides and videos.
 This will help you complete your application and speed up processing times.
 Our checklist will help you gather documents before starting your application.

 - Apply online: The best way to file your initial claim is by using our Online Claim System.
-If you are unable to file a claim online, you can claim a week of benefits for Regular UI using our automated phone system at 800-982-8920 or for PUA call 1-833-410-1004.
+If you are unable to file a claim online, you can claim a week of benefits for unemployment insurance (UI) using our automated phone system at 800-982-8920.

 - Search the website: Use our website and Jesse, the virtual agent, to find answers to your questions.